Avoiding Pseudo-Christianity

 “The road to hell is paved with good intentions” as they say, but in this case, it may be literally true for those evangelists who believe they have a better way than Christ did when he turned away a wealthy young leader who earnestly desired eternal life.

-What is “saving faith”?: Christ gives a clear response, but let us start with a deeply disturbing incident that illustrates the answer to this question.
-It took place between Jesus of Nazareth and a young, extremely wealthy man who was already in a position of leadership.
+What is “saving faith”?: Christ gives a clear response, but let us start with the deeply disturbing incident, mentioned above, that illustrates the answer to this question.
+It took place between Jesus of Nazareth and a young, extremely wealthy man who was already in a position of religious leadership.
 The interaction has enormous implications today for every person who claims they are a Christian and for every person involved in sharing the good news of Jesus Christ.

 The disturbing incident: The event is recorded in all three synoptic gospels, underscoring its importance.(3) A man described as young and extremely wealthy, which probably explains why someone so young was also a member of the religious ruling council,(4) fell to his knees in front of Jesus with a question, “Good teacher, what must I do to inherit eternal life?”

 The man told Jesus that he had tried to keep the whole law since he was a youth and “Jesus, looking at him, loved him”—an indication that Jesus could see the man was sincere and asking from the heart.
-But there was just one problem; Jesus also saw that the man’s identity, security, and value was based on his wealth, so he told the man that he must sell everything, give the proceeds to the poor, and then he could a) follow him and b) “inherit eternal life.”
+But there was just one problem; Jesus also saw that the man’s identity, security, and value was based on his wealth.
+So he told the man that he must sell everything and give the proceeds to the poor before he could follow him and inherit eternal life.

 Why?: The answer is given by Jesus a few chapters earlier: